kevin-fang/convertr-for-crypto/README.md

-# Convertr
+# Convertr for Crypto
 [![Build Status](https://travis-ci.org/kevin-fang/crypto-calc.svg?branch=master)](https://travis-ci.org/kevin-fang/crypto-calc)

+Web application to convert between cryptocurrencies and fiat, based on the Poloniex API.
+Available at https://kevin-fang.github.io/crypto-calc.

+If a direct price conversion is available, the application uses that (BTC -> ETH = BTC/ETH).
+Otherwise, it tries to convert through the inverse (ETH -> BTC = 1/BTC/ETH).
+Otherwise, it converts through Bitcoin.
+(ETH -> USD = ETH/BTC * BTC/USD).

-A React application that converts cryptocurrencies.
-To run, `npm i && npm start`.
-Available at https://kevin-fang.github.io/crypto-calc
+To run for yourself, run the following command: `npm i && npm start`.